baiyiqingyu/ADNNS-CP_CC/README.md

 # Overview
-This is the Matlab and PyTorch implementation of the paper "Learning Aided Closed-loop Feedback: A Concurrent Dual Channel Information Feedback Mechanism for Wi-Fi".
-If you feel this repo helpful, please cite our paper:
+This is the Matlab and PyTorch implementation of the paper "Adaptive Non-Orthogonal RAN Slicing for Collaborative Driving with Bi-Level Optimization:
 ```
 @ARTICLE{10740600,
   author={Mei, Jie and Wang, Xianbin and Zheng, Kan},